315+ Telescopes Ranked

 • The Apertura AD8/Zhumell Z8/Orion SkyLine 8 offers nearly triple the light gathering ability and about double the resolving power of the NexStar 127SLT, with a shorter focal length and 2” dual-speed Crayford focuser permitting a much larger possible true field of view – perfect for viewing deep-sky objects.
 The included accessory bundle is of excellent quality, and the full-sized Dobsonian mount stands on its own and is rock-steady, making finding and tracking objects by hand a breeze.

-• The Sky-Watcher Virtuoso GTi 130P has slightly more light gathering ability than the NexStar 127SLT, in addition to a shorter focal length yielding a much wider achievable field of view.
+• The Sky-Watcher Virtuoso GTi 130P has slightly more light gathering ability than the NexStar 127SLT, in addition to a shorter focal length that yields a much wider achievable field of view.
 The GTi 130P can be aimed manually even with its electronics powered on, and its fully motorized tracking and GoTo capabilities are controlled entirely with your smartphone or tablet.
 The collapsible tube makes it super-compact too.
-The all-manual Heritage 130P is identical to the GTi 130P apart from lacking GoTo and makes for a superb budget alternative.
+The all-manual Heritage 130P is identical to the GTi 130P, apart from lacking GoTo and makes for a superb budget alternative.

 • The Celestron Astro-Fi 130 rides atop an updated version of the SLT mount supplied with the NexStar 127SLT, with beefed-up tripod legs for extra stability and ditching the hand controller for the SkySafari or Celestron SkyPortal app on your phone or tablet.
-The 130mm f/5 optics – the same as the Heritage/Virtuoso 130mm reflector and 130SLT – provide a wider field of view and slightly brighter images than the 127SLT, too.
+The 130mm f/5 optics—the same as the Heritage/Virtuoso 130mm reflector and 130SLT—provide a wider field of view and slightly brighter images than the 127SLT, too.
 You can’t aim this scope manually, however, unlike the Virtuoso GTi telescopes, and the price is a bit high.

 • The Celestron Astro-Fi 102’s aperture is a little smaller than that of the NexStar 127SLT, but between the steadier tripod and the ease of use thanks to the Astro-Fi mount and its smartphone/tablet control, you probably won’t be missing the 127SLT’s extra aperture much.
 The Astro-Fi 102 is perfect if you must have a Maksutov-Cassegrain telescope but don’t like some of the compromises that the 127SLT makes.

-The NexStar 127SLT’s f/12.5 focal ratio makes it a little more suitable for deep-sky than some of the competing GoTo Maksutovs, but it really still limits what you can see.
-The best deep-sky objects to observe with small scopes are large nebulae, which will be so spread out that they’re simply invisible with the 127SLT, and open clusters, some of which won’t fit in the field of view even at low power.
-The scope’s meager 120mm aperture means you can’t resolve many globular clusters, and planetary nebulae big and bright enough for a 120mm scope are few and far between.
+• The best deep-sky objects to observe with small scopes are large nebulae, which are so spread out that they’re simply invisible with the 127SLT, and open clusters, some of which don’t fit in the field of view even at low power.

-The lightweight, alt-azimuth SLT mount combined with the 127SLT’s f/12.5 focal ratio means it is utterly useless for deep-sky imaging.
-However, you can do a decent job imaging the Moon and planets with an inexpensive CMOS camera and a 2x Barlow lens; the only other prerequisite is a laptop with a decent amount of RAM and lots of hard drive space.
+However, I could do a decent job imaging the Moon and planets with an inexpensive CMOS camera and a 2x Barlow lens.
+The only other prerequisite is a laptop with a decent amount of RAM and lots of hard drive space.

-If you have a DSLR, you can also use it with a 2x or, preferably, 3x Barlow lens with or without a laptop (a laptop allows for more control over the camera) and get equally good results, but the DSLR will strain the mount more, so if you don’t already have a camera, I’d choose a CMOS instead.
+If you have a DSLR, you can also use it with a 2x or, preferably, 3x Barlow lens with or without a laptop (a laptop allows for more control over the camera) and get equally good results.
+But the DSLR will strain the mount more, so if you don’t already have a camera, I’d choose a CMOS instead.

 Aperture:127mm